johnnywoo/wit/docs/syntax.md

 There will be much more markup than text, so it's justified to apply the special syntax to the latter.
 Also we only allow latin letters in tags, so non-latin languages such as Russian get away scot-free!

+    Another useful trick is to put an empty expression at the start of {} the line.
+This prevents it from being parsed as a html tag.

 ## Operators